dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ```

 It's just plain old try catch!
+Even though the execution might be spread over different threads or be done at different times, the stack is retained in the coroutine.

 ### Parallelism

 By default coroutines run sequentially, though concurrently.
 Until a yield happens all code is executed sequentially.
 Concurrency just means that multiple different coroutines can be run intermittently.
-If you do want to run through processes in parallel you need to use the async function.
+If you do want to run processes in parallel you need to use the async function.

 ```kotlin
     val startTime = System.currentTimeMillis()